sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/5_functions.md

 }
 ```

-However, I opted for a different approach.
+However, this approach has some unexpected drawbacks.
-For the sample code snippet above, the C++ `std::chrono` library does not provide an overload to resolve `200ms` into a function that accepts an integer.
+For example, the C++ `std::chrono` library does not provide an overload to resolve `200ms` into a function that accepts an integer.
-Instead, the following is called:
+Instead, the following overload is called (accepting a variadic list of characters as the digits of the number):
 ```cpp title:{chrono.h}
 // Literal suffix for durations of type `std::chrono::milliseconds` template <char... _Digits>